robertjd/okta.github.io/_source/_standards/OAuth/index.md

 ### Custom scopes and claims

-The admin can configure custom scopes and claims for the Authorization Server.
+The admin can configure custom scopes and claims for the Custom Authorization Server.

 #### Custom scopes